 Land Acquisition in the Minesing Wetlands

-The Nature Conservancy of Canada (NCC) works with private landowners to secure ecologically significant lands that we have identified as priorities for conservation action.
-NCC acquires land through outright purchase or receives properties by land donation.
+NVCA works with private landowners to secure ecologically significant lands that we have identified as priorities for conservation action.
+We acquire land through outright purchase or receives properties by land donation.

-The NCC and the NVCA have been working together for more than 30 years to protect important places within the Minesing Wetlands.
-To learn more about NCC's current Minesing Wetlands land acquisition program please contact Kristyn Ferguson, NCC's Georgian Bay Huronia Program Manager at 519-826-0068 x.222.
+For more than 30 years, the NVCA has been working to protect important places within the Minesing Wetlands.
+To learn more about our current Minesing Wetlands land acquisition program please contact Byron Wesson, Director, Conservation Services at firstname.lastname@example.org or call 705-424-1479 x 224.

 Friends of Minesing Wetlands

 The Friends of Minesing Wetlands are a volunteer group dedicated to protecting and promoting the Minesing Wetlands.
 Learn more about their work at